NFL regular season: Game times

-Since 1990, the majority of NFL regular-season games are played on Sundays at 1:00 pm, or around 4:05 to 4:25pm ET (see below).
+Since 1990, the majority of NFL regular-season games are played on Sundays at 1:00 pm, or around 4:05 to 4:25 pm ET (see below).
 The late afternoon (ET) window is usually reserved for games hosted in the Pacific Time Zone or Mountain Time Zone, plus one or more marquee contests.
 The current NFL television contract awards the American broadcast of these games to Fox or CBS, usually with Fox showing games where the visiting team is from the NFC, and CBS showing games where the visiting team is from the AFC.
-Each of these Sunday afternoon games is televised on a regional basis to a few or several areas around the country, therefore each viewer can only see a maximum two games at each window on broadcast, whereas the remaining games are exclusive to the NFL Sunday Ticket premium package.
+Each of these Sunday afternoon games is televised on a regional basis to a few or several areas around the country, therefore each viewer can only see a maximum of two games during each broadcast window, whereas the remaining games are exclusive to the NFL Sunday Ticket premium package.

-Every Sunday of the regular season, either CBS or Fox air two games in a doubleheader package, while the other network may show only one game (with the exception of weeks 1 and 18 in which they both get a doubleheader).
-Late games scheduled to air on the network showing only one game are scheduled to start at 4:05pm ET, while the second game of a doubleheader will kick off later at 4:25pm; this is to reduce conflicts with 1:00pm games that have run late.
+Every Sunday of the regular season, either CBS or Fox will air two games in a doubleheader package, while the other network may show only one game (with the exception of weeks 1 and 18 in which both networks have a doubleheader).
+Late games scheduled to air on the network showing only one game are scheduled to start at 4:05 pm ET, while the second game of a doubleheader will kick off later at 4:25 pm; this is to reduce conflicts with 1:00 pm games that have run late.

 The schedule allows for four other regular time slots, in which these games are broadcast nationally across the country: